medialab/minet/docs/cli.md

 its url or id.

 positional arguments:
   url                               Url or id of the spreadsheet to export.

 optional arguments:
-  -h, --help                  show this help message and exit -c COOKIE, --cookie COOKIE  Browser from which to extract a google drive cookie (supports "firefox", "chrome", "chromium", "opera" and "edge").
-Defaults to "firefox".
+  -h, --help                        show this help message and exit -a AUTHUSER, --authuser AUTHUSER  Connected google account number to use.
+  -c COOKIE, --cookie COOKIE        Google Drive cookie or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -o OUTPUT, --output OUTPUT        Path to the output file.
 By default, the report will be printed to stdout.

 examples: